MasterKale/Docker-Django/README.md

 Contains environment variables for the containers.
 Several variables are included for configuring Postgres and Django secrets.

+### .dockerignore

+Defines files that Docker should _never_ include when building the Django image.

 ### .editorconfig

 Defines some common settings to help ensure consistency of styling across files.